FlowForma addressed construction site challenges and put the A14 Integrated Delivery Team on the road to process improvements and better governance.

 The A14 Cambridge to Huntingdon Improvement Scheme is the largest road construction project in the UK, a £1.5bn joint venture between Costain, Skanska and Balfour Beatty.
 From the outset, the project faced the same logistical challenges around business processes that all site-based work must deal with.
 Three on-site compounds were quickly connected with fibre broadband by the A14 Integrated Delivery Team (IDT), enabling some sharing of spreadsheets and other information over email.

 But there were still approval processes that depended on printing out and physically sharing documents to get them signed off.
 With a huge volume of paper in the system, documents inevitably got lost and mistakes were made.
-IT Manager, James Morgan, was determined to do something about it.
+The IT Manager was determined to do something about it.

 “The adoption of IT is quite poor in construction.
 We still rely on a lot of paper-based processes, people having to meet face-to-face and share documents to get things done,” he explained.
 He had very clear ideas about the solution.
 “One of our mantras in IT is about having a single source of truth around data.
 I wanted to centralize and standardize data across projects, ensuring a consistency – you have to make sure that an apple is an apple to everybody involved,” he explained.

-Microsoft Office 365® and Microsoft SharePoint® are cloud applications commonly used by construction teams, so the look and feel of FlowForma Process Automation was immediately familiar to users.
-James Morgan liked the platform – he had already used SharePoint for a Material Requisition process, but needed more functionality to deliver the workflows he wanted.
+Microsoft Office 365® and Microsoft SharePoint® are cloud application.
+The IT Manager liked the platform – he had already used SharePoint for a Material Requisition process, but needed more functionality to deliver the workflows he wanted.

 No code was important because it supported a plan to make workflows less IT-centric and enable the wider business to build their own processes.
 The value proposition was helped because FlowForma Process Automation’s tight integration with Microsoft meant existing Microsoft investments were maximized.
 Because it’s a cloud service, it’s easily accessed over mobile devices, which was also important to A14 IDT.
 It operates a Bring Your Own Device policy, which FlowForma Process Automation is able to support with Android and iOS compatibility.

-To get fully up to speed, James Morgan took advantage of FlowForma SureStart, a four-step onboarding program.
+To get fully up to speed, the IT Manager took advantage of FlowForma SureStart, a four-step onboarding program.
 He also had direct support from FlowForma’s Customer Success team that would walk him through all he needed to know.
 Once he was familiar with its logic, he was soon developing his own “flows”.
-To date, James has developed 24 flows, primarily electronic forms that overcome the challenge of bringing together disparate teams of six or seven stakeholders to sign-off on requests.
+To date, he has developed 24 flows, primarily electronic forms that overcome the challenge of bringing together disparate teams of six or seven stakeholders to sign-off on requests.

 The collective impact of FlowForma Process Automation has saved A14 IDT days in time by automating processes and cutting down on paperwork.
 “You can complete processes much quicker and with mobile access you’re enabling people in the field to work on forms from anywhere – you’re not waiting for someone to get back to their desks,” he said.